pablof7z/bitcoin-book/01_intro.md

 Bitcoin is an absolutely incredible... property? asset? technology? phenomenon?
 See, any word used to describe bitcoin falls short.
 Bitcoin stands alone and it would be a noun in of itself if that wouldn't make it a tautology.

-The aim of this book is to drive you from a *Bitcoin as an investment* to the depths of the Bitcoin Rabbit Hole (BRH from now on).
+This book aims to drive you from a *Bitcoin as an investment* to the depths of the Bitcoin Rabbit Hole (BRH from now on).

 This is not just to satisfy some dark intellectual curiosity.
-I honestly believe, and I'm not alone, that Bitcoin is among the top ten most important inventions/discoveries by humans.
-I know, this might sound like hyperboly.
+I honestly believe, and I'm not alone, that Bitcoin is among the top five most important inventions/discoveries by humans.

+This might sound like hyperboly.

 It's not.
 I mean it literally and, I trust, that throughout exploring this book and where your interaction with this book might lead you, to reach a similar conclusion or a strong argument why this is not the case.